 Within five days, the virus begins to destroy white blood cells and puppies develop a fever for a day or two.
 The virus attacks various body tissues, especially cells that line the surfaces of the body like the skin, eyes, respiratory tract, urinary tract, and the mucous membranes lining the gastrointestinal tract.
 The virus also infects the kidney, liver, spleen, brain, and spinal cord.
 Whether or not the infected pup survives depends on the effectiveness of the dog's individual immune system.

-By nine to 14 days following infection, 75 percent of dogs that have competent immune systems will defeat the virus and won't become sick.
-But a young pup won't have a mature immune system.
-That's why about 85 percent of puppies exposed to the virus when they are less than a week old develop distemper within two to five weeks and die.
+By nine to 14 days following infection, 75 percent of dogs that have competent immune systems will defeat the virus.
+But young pups don't have mature immune systems; that's why about 85 percent of puppies exposed to the virus when they are less than a week old develop distemper within two to five weeks and die.
 Older puppies and adult dogs develop fatal disease only about 30 percent of the time.

 There is no cure for the distemper virus; treatment comes from supportive care.
 Pups with severe symptoms usually die within three weeks unless hospitalized and given supportive care.
 Owners can provide some nursing care at home.

 Stricken dogs may be given antibiotics to combat infections that result from a suppressed immune system.
 Fluid therapy and medications help control diarrhea and vomiting to counteract dehydration.
 Anti-seizure medication may be necessary to control seizures.
 No single treatment is specific or always effective and it may take ongoing therapy for up to six weeks to conquer the disease.